awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 #### Role Does Not Have Permissions to Access the Resource<a name="role_does_not_have_permissions"></a>

-If an input role is used that doesn't have permission to access the input resources, such as an Kinesis source stream, an error like the following is generated\.
+If an input role is used that doesn't have permission to access the input resources, such as a Kinesis source stream, an error like the following is generated\.

 ```
 {